eggy111/nix/README.md

 - fonts.nix needs mkDefault support somehow, others do too, but it also needs mkOption

 ### Completed
+- ~~port all configs to home-manager~~ happy with this for now, it doesnt need to be a big todo i can make it smaller moving forward
 - ~~make this (or a new repo, but preferably this) into a dotfiles repo~~ (essentially because of home-manager it is, just a bad name)
 - ~~setup modularity will need help but is important~~
 - ~~set up wireguard client~~